bhyvex/PAD-FileSystem/README.md

 #Pad-fs a distributed  persistent data store
-Pad-fs is a distribute file system written in `java` that supports three main operation:
+Pad-fs is a distribute persistent data store written in `java`.

+Pad-fs exposes four main API:
-- `put(k,v)` : insert of a key value into the distributed file system.
+- `put(k,v)` : insert of a key k and value v into the system.
-- `get(k)` : retrieve the last update version of the data associated with the key.
+- `get(k)` : retrieve the last update version of the data associated with the key k.
 - `list(ip)` : lists all the key values stored into the node with ip address.
+- `rm(k)` : removes the value associated with the key k.

 ### Structure of the project
 The pad-fs project is divided in the sub projects:
 - `core` provides the core classes and define a single storage node.
+- `cli` contains the node client code.
+The client is an external node that is used to performs the operations (put, get, list) into the distributed system.
-- `app` is a pre-configured Pad-fs storage system composed by 4 storage nodes.
+- - `app` is a pre-configured Pad-fs storage system composed by 4 storage nodes.
 It is useful to run a simulation into a single machine.
-- `cli` defines the node client, is used to performs the operations (put,get,list) into the distributed system.

 ## How to run the projects

 ### Core
-The main class of the `core` project is the `PadFsNode.java` class.
+The main class of the `core` project is the `PadFsNode.java` class that run a single storage node.

-The parameters for the main are
+The parameters are:

 `./PadFsNode -ip <ipAddress> -id <String> -gp <int> -sp <int>  [<seedIP>:<id>:<gp>]`